-In this paper, we demonstrate that the collective behaviors and parametric evolution of multiple EPs or ELs are governed by a universal non-Abelian conservation rule (NACR).
-From the rule, we uncover two intriguing and counter-intuitive phenomena.
-Firstly, It is usually taken for granted that two EPs with opposite charges annihilate each other.
-In stark contrast, we show that an EP pair (even the pairwise created) in multiband non-Hermitian systems do not necessarily annihilate.
-Their annihilation/coalescence is path-dependent and exhibits an ``adjacent" effect.
+In this Letter, we demonstrate that the collective behaviors and parametric evolution of multiple EPs or ELs are governed by a universal non-Abelian conservation rule (NACR).
+From the rule, we uncover two intriguing and counterintuitive phenomena.
+Firstly, it is usually taken for granted that two EPs with opposite charges annihilate each other.
+In stark contrast, we show that an EP pair (even the pairwise created) in multiband non-Hermitian systems does not necessarily annihilate.
+Their annihilation or coalescence is path dependent and exhibits an ``adjacent" effect.
 Secondly, as stereotyped in the two-band case, either the nodal lines \cite{Zhong_2017,Yan_Hopf,Bi_knot,Ezawa_Hopf,Chen_Hopf,XGWan,jphknot,Lee_knot,epline11} or ELs \cite{epline1,epline2,epline3,epline4,epline5,epline7,epline8,epline10,epline11,jphknot,werfansh} can form any desired configurations (e.g., Hopf link, trefoil knot, etc.).
 In multiband settings, the NACR puts strict constraints on the permissible configurations and evolution of ELs.
-For instance, structures like Hopf link composed of non-commutative ELs are forbidden, while novel staggered exceptional rings are allowed.
+For instance, structures like Hopf link composed of noncommutative ELs are forbidden, while novel staggered exceptional rings are allowed.
 We further propose a three-state system readily realizable in various experimental platforms (e.g., acoustic cavities) to observe these phenomena.
 We emphasize that these unexpected results are a consequence of the underlying non-Abelian topology and intrinsic to multiband non-Hermitian systems.

-{\textit{Non-Abelian conservation rule (NACR).~}}We consider a generic $N$-band non-Hermitian system.
-The parameter space is punctured by some exceptional degeneracies (EPs/ELs in 2D/3D), as sketched in Fig. \ref{fig1}(a).
+{\textit{Non-Abelian conservation rule (NACR).—}}We consider a generic $N$-band non-Hermitian system.
+The parameter space is punctured by some exceptional degeneracies [EPs (ELs) in 2D (3D)], as sketched in Fig. \ref{fig1}(a).
 To address their collective behaviors, we investigate the closed paths with a base point $\bm{P}$ (start and end point) enclosing these degeneracies in the parameter space.
 Such closed paths are characterized by the fundamental group of the Hamiltonian space $X_N$ \cite{braidclass1,braidclass2,Hu1,Hu2,FSH,Bzduek,SM}: